Sergio González Rodríguez: Life

 González Rodríguez was born in Mexico City in 1950.
 His mother died while he was in the third grade and his father abandoned his family, forming another family.
-González Rodríguez studied modern literature at the National Autonomous University of Mexico from 1978 to 1982.
+González Rodríguez studied modern literature at the National Autonomous University of Mexico (UNAM) from 1978 to 1982.
 Apart from his writing career he was a rock musician, playing bass with some of his brothers in a band named Enigma.

-Following the publication of Huesos en el desierto, González Rodríguez was kidnapped via taxi and beaten by assailants who warned him that his work was being "closely monitored"; he suffered a cerebral hemorrhage and survived the attack, continuing his journalistic work.
+Following the publication of Huesos en el desierto (2002), González Rodríguez was kidnapped via taxi and beaten by assailants who warned him that his work was being "closely monitored"; he suffered a cerebral hemorrhage and survived the attack, continuing his journalistic work.

 González Rodríguez died in hospital on 3 April 2017 from a heart attack.